vulcu/waveshape-synth/README.md

-# WaveDist - Waveshaper Audio Distortion #
+# Waveshape-Synth - Waveshaping Polyphonic Synthesizer #
-A stereo audio distortion plugin created in JSFX for the Reaper DAW.
+An 8-voice polyphonic audio synthesizer with per-voice oscillator waveshaping created as a collection of Pure Data subpatches.
+Compatible with Pd-Vanilla but largely developed and tested in Purr Data.
+It was inspired by [wavedist](https://github.com/vulcu/wavedist) and uses the same waveshaping algorithms.

 ## Table of Contents ##
 * [General Info](#general-info)